Skip to main content

 Security Analysis Tool (SAT)

-The Security Analysis Tool (SAT) is enabled by default to continuously monitor the security posture of your Databricks environment.
-By default, SAT is installed in the hub workspace, also known as the WEB_AUTH workspace.
+The Security Analysis Tool (SAT) is disabled by default.
+You can enable SAT to continuously monitor the security posture of your Databricks environment.
+By default, SAT is installed in the hub workspace when enabled, also known as the WEB_AUTH workspace.

 Changing the SAT Workspace